iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted14020/report.md

 > Samsung galaxy note 5 user, 1 hour after installation my phone rebooted on its own, my settings all reverted back to factory default settings, including font, text size, wifi was turned on.
 Deleting until I have more time to read through the app information completely since I don't like surprises on my phone.<br> :date: __2020-12-11 00:18:11__

-> Cannot use because I have to keep the GPS on which runs down my battery in an hour..
-I have android version 7...
-So I uninstalled it...<br> :date: __2020-12-10 22:20:36__

-> I downloaded this like 20 mins ago, and can't open my phone without like some sort of "welcome" message from the app.
-Would really like to know if I come in contact with someone who tested positive since I live with someone who is considered high risk.
-But I work a lot from my phone.
-So if this keeps up, I'm deleting.<br> :date: __2020-12-10 10:07:28__

 #### 1-star reviews